Bullish-Design/Dendron-1/notes/Projects.Ideas.Project_List.md

 ### WearOS Expense Tracker
 Press button, spin dial to enter dollar value of expense.
 Press button to save to Google Sheets Optionally add category from preset values - also from google sheet.

+## Web Apps
+Create something similar to what's described here: [[web-clippings\Deployment and infrastructure for a bootstrapped webapp with 150k monthly visits Caspar von Wrede.md]]

 ## AI
 ### Set up and play with StableDiffusion (Or similar)